PickNikRobotics/abb_ros2/docs/README.md

 ### Adding the local computer to the virtual controller whitelist

 To access the virtual controller with RWS from a networked ROS2 computer, you will need to whitelist the ROS2 computer's IP on the RobotStudio computer.
-Without this whitelist, if you will get an RAPI Unidentified Error when trying to access the controller.
+Without this whitelist, you will get an RAPI Unidentified Error when trying to access the controller.
 You can verify this if you try to navigate to `<ROBOTSTUDIO_COMPUTER_IP>:80` from the ROS2 computer.
 The default credentials are:

 ```
 Username: Default User